elementechemlyn/verityhack/README.md

 * Visit http://localhost:4000 for the menu page
 * Choose "Check in Patient" to create the connection to the patient (Scan QR Code etc)
 * Choose "Prescribe Medication" to fill in a form and issue the medication to the patient
+* Choose "Review Medications" to request "proof" of medication list and view medications

 ### TODO
-* Choose "Review Medications" to request "proof" of medication list and view medications
 * Choose "Withdraw Medication" to revoke a medication

+### Limitations
+* The Connect.me app only returns the latest credential to match the proof request rather than the full list of "Medications"